VPL lab group & facilities

 Andy transferred to WVU in Fall 2016 from WVUTech, and is a native of Hamlin, WV.

 WVU junior Nick Fair (class of 2019) worked with me on mapping terraces formed by the paleo-Fraser River in British Columbia.

 Nick comes from Weirton, WV.

 Dr. Ken Brown is a Teaching Assistant Professor in WVU's Department of Geology & Geography.
 Ken is a petrologist and geochemist with degrees from IUPUI and Miami University (OH).

 Find out more about Ken and his teaching and research here.

 equipment and facilities

-The VPL consists of several petrographic and binocular microscopes and associated digital cameras, petrographic point-counting equipment, two high-powered PCs for GIS and graphics work, and a large teaching and research collection of rock samples and petrographic thin sections.
+The VPL consists of several petrographic and binocular microscopes and associated digital cameras, petrographic point-counting equipment, two high-powered PCs for GIS and graphics work, a very powerful PC workstation for 3D model-building, and a large teaching and research collection of rock samples and petrographic thin sections.
 We also have equipment for constructing temporary experimental rigs for volcanology demonstrations and class projects.
 We have a large and growing collection of shared field equipment ranging from camping supplies to digital rangefinders, ruggedized tablet PCs and iPads, and other surveying equipment.
 Fun toys include GoPro Hero 4 HD cameras, a IR thermal imaging camera, and a DJI Phantom 4 Advanced quadcopter drone.